What is Standard Deviation of Residuals and How to Calculate and Interpret it?

 It’s a measure that quantifies the typical difference between observed data points and the values predicted by our regression model.

 This metric is essential for assessing how well our model fits the data and for making reliable predictions.
+Professionals with a six sigma certification are often trained to leverage metrics like this for process optimization and error reduction in industrial settings.

 The standard deviation of residuals, often denoted as S or Sy.x, is calculated using the residuals from our regression analysis.